qiime2/docs/source/install/native.rst

 Once you have Miniconda installed, create a ``conda`` environment and install the QIIME 2 2023.9 distribution of your choice within the environment.
-We **highly** recommend creating a *new* environment specifically for the QIIME 2 release being installed, as there are many required dependencies that you may not want added to an existing environment.
+We **highly** recommend creating a *new* environment specifically for the QIIME 2 distribution and release being installed, as there are many required dependencies that you may not want added to an existing environment.
 You can choose whatever name you'd like for the environment.
 In this example, we'll name the environments ``qiime2-<distro>-2023.9`` to indicate what QIIME 2 release is installed (i.e. ``2023.9``).